ryanmark1867/deep_learning_best_practices/README.md

-# README for deep learning basics repo
+# README for deep learning best practices repo

-Repo for upcoming Manning book on machine learning and deep learning for tabular data that covers basics of working w. the deep learning stack of low-level frameworks (TensorFlow, PyTorch), high-level APIs (Keras, fastai, Lightning), and tabular data libraries (TabNet, SAINT, etc).
+Repo for upcoming Manning book on machine learning and deep learning for tabular data that covers best practices for using deep learning with tabular data.